crsmoro/scplayer/README.md

 ---------------
 1 - Download Java, <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html" target="_blank">link here</a>

-2 - Get apropriate version of spotify lib, you can find all version in <a href="https://github.com/sashahilton00/spotify-connect-resources" target="_blank">this github</a>, if you dont know which one, its problably <a href="https://github.com/sashahilton00/spotify-connect-resources/raw/master/armhf%20version/libspotify_embedded_shared.so">this one</a>
+2 - Get apropriate version of spotify lib, you can find all versions in <a href="https://github.com/sashahilton00/spotify-connect-resources" target="_blank">this github</a>, if you dont know which one, its problably <a href="https://github.com/sashahilton00/spotify-connect-resources/raw/master/armhf%20version/libspotify_embedded_shared.so">this one</a>

 3 - Get your spotify key, <a href="https://devaccount.spotify.com/my-account/keys/" target="_blank">here</a>, download the binary version